Listen to the audiobook:

 Environmental science is a complex field of study, with research that remains far from conclusive findings on subjects such as climate change.
 Yet under the influence of left-wing ideology, many “green” activists and organizations have simplified and turned environmental protection into a highly politicized struggle, often employing extreme methods and radical narratives — sometimes to the point of religious fervor.
 Rather than following the ancient teachings of moderation and conservation, radical leftist environmentalists eschew morality and tradition in their crusade against everything they deem the “enemy” of environmentalism, from private business to procreation.
 Mixed with other radical movements, the green cause has come to be defined by misleading propaganda and authoritarian political measures, turning environmentalism into a kind of “communism-lite.”

 This chapter will focus on how environmentalism as an ideology has come to be wed to communism, and how the environmental movement has been largely hijacked, manipulated, and co-opted into serving communism’s aims.

 After the collapse of the Soviet Union and the Eastern European communist bloc, communists continued to spread their influence in both Eastern and Western societies, while also seeking to establish a tightly controlled global government.

 In order to achieve this, communism must create or use an “enemy” that threatens all of humankind and intimidates the public around the world into handing over both individual liberty and state sovereignty.
-Creating global panic about looming environmental and ecological disasters is a route toward achieving its goals.
+Creating global panic about looming environmental and ecological disasters is almost a guaranteed route to achieving its goals.

 a.
 The Three Stages of Environmentalism

-The formation and development of the environmental movement has been inextricably linked with communism.
+The environmental movement’s formation and development bear significant influence from communist ideology.
 Its development can be broken down into three stages.